Gallbladder and Bile Duct Cancer

 Gallbladder Cancer

-Gallbladder cancer begins in the tissues of the gallbladder, a small organ located below the liver.
-The gallbladder is situated deep in the abdomen; thus, the symptoms may present late.
+Gallbladder cancer begins in the tissues of the gallbladder, a small organ located underneath the liver.
+As, the gallbladder is situated deep in the abdomen this cancer often does not cause symptoms until late.

 Bile Duct Cancer (Cholangiocarcinoma)

-Bile duct cancer starts in the ducts that carry bile.
+Bile duct cancer starts in the ducts that carry bile from the liver to the intestine.
 It is categorised into:

-• Intrahepatic cholangiocarcinoma: grows in ducts in the liver.
+• Intrahepatic cholangiocarcinoma: grows in ducts within the liver.

 • Perihilar cholangiocarcinoma: occurs in the ducts around the area where the bile ducts leave the liver.